Stanley College

 Incentives Available*

-• When you employ a new or recommencing Australian Apprentice/Trainee, undertaking a Certificate III or higher qualification in a Priority Occupation on the Australian Apprenticeship Priority List (Chefs, Early Childhood and Aged Care), eligible employers may receive a Wage Subsidy that:
+• When you employ a new or recommencing Australian Apprentice/Trainee, undertaking a Certificate III or higher qualification in a Priority Occupation on the Australian Apprenticeship Priority List (Chefs, Early Childhood and Aged Care), eligible employers may receive the Priority Hiring Incentives listed below:

 *Incentives subject to eligibility criteria, further information available at www.jobsandskills.wa.gov.au